MicrosoftDocs/fabric-docs/docs/real-time-analytics/power-bi-data-connector.md

 ---
 title: Use data from KQL Databases in Power BI in Real-time Analytics
-description: Learn how to create an empty table. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to use data from your KQL Database in Power BI. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster